 The School will convene a hearing panel following the end of the investigation.
 The hearing panel determines whether the respondent is responsible or not responsible for a violation of the Policy.
-If the respondent is determined to be responsible, the matter proceeds to the sanctions stage.

-The hearing panel will consist of three members.
+The hearing panel will consist of one to three members as determined by the Title IX Coordinator.
 The Title IX Coordinator will designate the members of the hearing panel but will not serve as a panel member.
 The investigator responsible for the School's investigation of the formal complaint may not serve as a panel member.
 The hearing panel members may include administrators, officers, lawyers or other individuals with relevant experience and special training.
 Panel members may participate remotely so long as the School utilizes technology enabling the panel members and parties to simultaneously see and hear the party or witness answering questions.
 All panelists will receive training from experts in the field at least once a year.
 In addition to training on how the adjudicatory process works, the training will include specific instruction about how to approach students about sensitive issues that may arise in the context of sexual harassment.
 The complainant and respondent will be informed of the panel's membership before the hearing process begins.
 A complainant and/or respondent may challenge the participation of a panel member because of perceived conflict of interest, bias, or prejudice.
 Such challenges, including rationale, must be made to the Title IX Coordinator at least three days prior to the commencement of the hearing.
 At its discretion, the Title IX Coordinator will determine whether such a conflict of interest exists and whether a panel member should be replaced.
 Postponement of a hearing may occur if a replacement panelist cannot be immediately identified.